awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 For information about the modprobe command, run man modprobe in the terminal\.

-## Setting the Default Access Identity for Lambda Functions in a Group<a name="lambda-access-identity-groupsettings"></a>
+## Setting the default access identity for Lambda functions in a group<a name="lambda-access-identity-groupsettings"></a>

 This feature is available for AWS IoT Greengrass Core v1\.8 and later\.